OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

 1. If you didn't choose "Accounts in this organizational directory only" for **SUPPORTED ACCOUNT TYPES** when you registered the add-in, save and close the web.config.
 Otherwise, save but leave it open.

-1. Still in **Solution Explorer**, choose the **Office-Add-in-Microsoft-Graph-ASPNET** project and open the add-in manifest file “Office-Add-in-ASPNET-SSO.xml” and then scroll to the bottom of the file.
+1. Still in **Solution Explorer**, choose the **Office-Add-in-ASPNET-SSO** project and open the add-in manifest file “Office-Add-in-ASPNET-SSO.xml” and then scroll to the bottom of the file.
 Just above the end `</VersionOverrides>` tag, you'll find the following markup:

     ```xml
     <WebApplicationInfo>